 - Each entrant shall be allowed 5 shots, and the number that go through the ring will be counted.
 The winner is the one who has the greatest number of shots passing through the ring.

-- In the event that more than one entrant achieves a score of 5, the ring shall be reduced to a circular girder part 143 (on the same centre as the large ring) for the final round, which shall again consist of 5 shots each.
+- In the event that more than one entrant achieves the same highest score, the ring shall be reduced to a flanged ring part 167b (on the same centre as the large ring) for the final round, which shall again consist of 5 shots each.